yankunm/Problem_Solving/Heap/README.md

 ## Min Heap O(nlogk)
 * Maintain a size k min heap (Add element to min heap until reached size)
-* Poll and add element to min heap if greater than or equal to the top element
+* Poll and offer element to min heap if greater than or equal to the top element
 * At the end top of heap is the kth largest

 **Explanation:**